 The police then contacted Dr. Rasaiah (who had conducted Valin’s autopsy); his records revealed that he had sent the microscopic slides from Valin’s autopsy that Innocence Canada had requested to Charles Smith, who had never returned them.
 Numerous people then attempted to communicate with Smith about the location of these slides, but he denied that he still had the slides and stonewalled this process for over a year, until the slides were finally located in his office and provided to Dr. Michael Pollanen, who has since become the Chief Forensic Pathologist for Ontario.

 Dr. Pollanen decided to conduct his own investigation into the slides.
 He quickly realized that Smith’s findings had been shockingly inaccurate.
 In fact, they were completely wrong.
 The injuries to Valin’s body that Smith had attributed to physical abuse were simply “the result of normal processes following death or were caused by procedures connected to the post-mortem investigation.”
-In particular, the dilation of her anal area that Smith had testified indicated she had been sexually assaulted was actually a normal result of changes to her body after death and during the autopsy.
+In particular, the injuries that Smith had testified indicated she had been sexually assaulted was actually a normal result of changes to her body after death and during the autopsy.